Boilermaker74/Quiz-Bootcamp/README.md

 ![zcorrect](https://github.com/Boilermaker74/Quiz-Bootcamp/assets/135560995/57514608-a626-46e2-a499-85f40ee56d39)

-The footer with the "wrong or correct" response to the players’s answer stays visible until the user removes the pointer from an answer button and returns the pointer back to the answer button.
+The footer with the "wrong or correct" response to the players’s answer stays visible until the player removes the pointer from an answer button and returns the pointer back to the answer button.

 When the timer expires the header displays game over.
 Added an if statement so the timer can never drop below zero.